 We are thrilled to bring the HomeKit framework to the tvOS.

+So directly from your convenience of your Siri remote, you can control your HomeKit accessories at home.
 So those were the major updates on the platform front.

 Let's just quickly recap.

 First, home app.
 An Apple-designed app for HomeKit that makes setting up of accessories as well as controlling common functions of the accessories very easy.
 Second, remote access and automation.
 We're extending the capabilities provided by the Apple TV so that it now runs automation, and it also enables additional controls for shared users.